 The following specialized searches will allow you to view and compare data from Texas Cancer Information incidence, mortality and population databases in a variety of ways.

 Texas Cancer Information gives you an easy way to view expected cancer cases and deaths from selected causes for a given Texas region.
-Estimated cancer cases and deaths for 2008 for all primary cancer sites are provided for Texas, Public Health Regions (Health Service Regions), and Texas counties with at least 100,000 population.
+Estimated cancer cases and deaths for 2008, 2009 and 2010 for all primary cancer sites are provided for Texas, Public Health Regions (Health Service Regions), and Texas counties with at least 100,000 population.
 Cancer case and death estimates have been provided by the Texas Cancer Registry.

 Texas Cancer Information gives you an easy way to view leading causes of death among selected causes for a given Texas region.
 Data are derived from the Texas Vital Statistics 2005 Annual Report produced by the Center for Health Statistics, Texas Department of State Health Services.
 Data for later years will be added as available.